Coleco Adam: SmartBASIC

-Problems
+Technical issues

 Many early Adams were defective.
-An author of the computer's manual reported receiving "300 calls on Christmas week" from owners with problems; "some callers who were on their fourth or fifth Adam", he said.
-Defective computers at the time could be repaired only by mailing it to Coleco in Connecticut.
+An author of the computer's manual reported receiving "300 calls on Christmas week" from owners with problems, saying that some callers were on their fourth or fifth Adam.
+A defective computer could at the time only be repaired by mailing it to Coleco in Connecticut.
 Despite improving product quality and the Honeywell repair partnership, the company could not improve the computer's poor reputation.
 Problems included: